The Peace of Christ

 A peace that abides in trial

-This peace dwells in the heart in the very midst of trials, for it rests on the presence of Christ and remains when all around is shaken: “In the world you will have tribulations; but take courage, I have overcome the world.”
-John 16:33
+This peace dwells in the heart in the very midst of trials, for it rests on the presence of Christ and remains when all around is shaken.
+“In the world you shall have distress.
+But have confidence.
+I have overcome the world.”
+John 16:33 Received in prayer, it guards the heart and surpasses what the mind can grasp.
+“And the peace of God, which surpasseth all understanding, keep your hearts and minds in Christ Jesus.”
+Philippians 4:7

 The gift of the Risen One, the fruit of the Spirit